aws/aws-cdk/packages/@aws-cdk-containers/ecs-service-extensions/README.md

 }))
 ```

-You can also provide a list of account IDs for each topic to allow the accounts permissions to be able to subscribe to the given topic.
+You can also provide a list of account IDs for each topic to permit those accounts to create subscriptions to the given topic.

 ```ts
 nameDescription.add(new PublisherExtension({